McSherry/McSherry.SemanticVersioning/docs/McSherry.SemanticVersioning/SemanticVersionFormat/PrefixedDefault.md

 ## Remarks

 For details on how this option formats a semantic version, see [Default][2].

-This format specifier is deprecated in favour of custom format strings.
-See [SemanticVersion.ToString][3] for further information.
+Standard format specifiers that include a prefix have been deprecated in favour of using custom format patterns, which can include any prefix desired.

+See remarks for [SemanticVersion][1a]'s implementation of [IFormattable.ToString][3] for further information.

+[1a]: ../
 [2]: ./Default.md
 [3]: ../SemanticVersion/IFormattable.ToString(String,IFormatProvider).md